vikrampawar/book-highlights/pages/the-definitive-guide-to-sqlite--second-edition.md

 You can limit the size and particular range of the result using the limit and offset keywords. limit specifies the maximum number of records to return. offset specifies the number of records to skip.  ([link](https://learning.oreilly.com/library/view/-/9781430232254/Chapter03.html#292a1314-1b82-44eb-8560-5a7dccdc8315))

-As stated earlier, where—a restriction—is a filter.
+As stated earlier, whereâ€”a restrictionâ€”is a filter.
 The argument of where is a logical predicate ([link](https://learning.oreilly.com/library/view/-/9781430232254/Chapter03.html#ee306bcd-e596-446a-b54e-423dcde4b7f0))

 SQLite applies the where clause to each row of the relation produced by the from clause (R1). ([link](https://learning.oreilly.com/library/view/-/9781430232254/Chapter03.html#47c74601-ca0e-49c9-8837-9a2a4680aa51))